The Best Areas to Stay in Tokyo for First Time Visitors

 Something that is important to note is that Roppongi is about 40-50 minutes away from the famous Shibuya and Shinjuku.
 However, it is well connected to both places, and Roppongi itself has many attractions.

-- 🗺️ Nearby: Tokyo Tower, Tokyo Tower Aquarium, Seaside Top Observatory, Shiba Park
+• 🗺️ Nearby: Tokyo Tower and Shiba Park

-Do you want to stay somewhere with direct access to a beautiful park, and the iconic Tokyo Tower?
-Then don’t look further than the Prince Park Tower Tokyo Hotel!
+Do you want to stay somewhere with direct access to a beautiful park and the iconic Tokyo Tower?
+Then look no further than the Prince Park Tower Tokyo Hotel!

 Here you’ll have the chance to pamper yourself with their amenities, including their Hot Spring Bath, and have great access to public transportation.

-At Capitol Hotel Tokyu you’ll have easy access to public transportation, which is crucial for exploring around the immense Tokyo.
-It’s important to note that this hotel is in a great area but it is NOT a near-walk to any famous attractions.
+At Capitol Hotel Tokyu, you’ll have easy access to public transportation, which is crucial for exploring around the immense Tokyo.
+It’s important to note that this hotel is in a great area, but it is NOT within walking distance to any famous attractions.

 Book your Capitol Hotel Tokyu stay today!

-- 🗺️ Nearby: Tokyo City View, Mori Art Museum, National Art Center
+• 🗺️ Nearby: Tokyo City View and Mori Art Museum

-If you’re looking to experience luxury, while staying in one of Tokyo’s most luxurious area – the Grand Hyatt Tokyo is for you!
+If you’re looking to experience luxury while staying in one of Tokyo’s most opulent areas – the Grand Hyatt Tokyo is for you!

 Here you will be right next to the famous Roppongi Hills, Mori Art Museum, and so much more.
 With a nearby subway station, you will be perfectly located amongst Roppongi’s main attractions and a quick ride from Tokyo’s other main attractions.